cdbuzzell/AudienceTargetingGroups/README.md

 2. Add a Text column titled "GroupId"
 3. Populate the list with names and IDs of Entra ID Security Groups that are used for audience targeting
 4. Import the Power Platform solution above
+5. Change the connection reference to point to your list and use a service account user for adding/removing group members